turtlshell/Compare-FileHash/README.md

 Contributions and issues are welcome.
 I will consider feature requests if I like your idea and I feel it has a strong use-case.
 Feel free to check the [issues page](https://github.com/turtlshell/Compare-FileHash/issues) if you want to contribute.

-Give a ⭐️ if you found this useful!
+Drop a ⭐️ if you found this useful!

 This readme was last updated on July 27, 2023.